Rakhyvel/Orng_old/README.md

 )
 ```

 Packages in Orng are simply folders/directories with a `.pkg.orng` manifest file, and `.orng` source code files.
-Package management can be done with pre-existing utilities like Git.
-This also allows for source-code libraries, which are more in line with a hobbyist style of programming.
+Package description is done using Orng itself, so there's no need to learn another complicated package management utility.

 ## Elegant Arithmetic Type System
 Unlike most languages, Orng has structural type equivalence, which means two types are equivalent if they have the same structure.
 This is contrary to languages like C, where types are equivalent if they have the same name.
 Types are also first class in Orng, meaning you can assign and pass them as values.